ionos-cloud/knife-ionos-cloud/docs/subcommands/server_delete.md

 # ServerDelete

+This will remove a server from a VDC.

+**NOTE**: This will not automatically remove the storage volume(s) attached to a server.
+A separate API call is required to perform that action.

     knife ionoscloud server delete SERVER_ID [SERVER_ID] (options)

 ## Available options:
+---

+### Required options:
+* datacenter_id

 ```
+    datacenter_id: --datacenter-id DATACENTER_ID, -D DATACENTER_ID
+        name of the data center (required)

     ionoscloud_username: --username USERNAME, -u USERNAME
-        Your Ionoscloud username
+        your Ionoscloud username

     ionoscloud_password: --password PASSWORD, -p PASSWORD
-        Your Ionoscloud password
+        your Ionoscloud password

-    datacenter_id: --datacenter-id DATACENTER_ID, -D DATACENTER_ID
-        Name of the data center

 ```